akeneo/pim-docs/cookbook/mass_edition/register_a_new_mass_edit_action.rst

 NB: The alias will be used in the url (``/enrich/mass-edit-action/capitalize-values/configure``)

-Translating the mass edit action choice
+Translating the Mass Edit Action Choice
 ---------------------------------------

-Once you've realized the previous operations (and eventually cleared your cache), you should see a new option on the ``/enrich/mass-edit-action/choose`` page.
+Once you have realized the previous operations (and eventually cleared your cache), you should see a new option on the ``/enrich/mass-edit-action/choose`` page.
 Akeneo will generate for you a translation key following this pattern:
 ``pim_catalog.mass_edit_action.%alias%.label``.